borleias/WPFCustomMessageBoxAdv/README.md

 WPFCustomMessageBoxAdv
 =====================

+## Important Note ##

+This is just a port of the original *WPFCustomMessageBoxAdv* library to .NET 8.0.
+The original library was created by Evan Wondrasek and improved by Kai Clemens Liebich.

+## Introduction ##

 *WPFCustomMessageBoxAdv* is a WPF clone of the native Windows/.NET MessageBox with many extra features.

 I created this library because I wanted to use verbs for my MessageBox buttons to [help users better understand the functionality of the buttons](http://ux.stackexchange.com/a/9960/12349) - which isn't possible in the standard Windows MessageBox.
 With this library, you can offer your users button descriptions like `Save/Don't Save` or `Shutdown Reactor/Eject Spent Fuel Rods` rather than the standard `OK/Cancel` or `Yes/No` (although you can still use those too, if you like).